What's at stake

 Wildlife

 Indian Creek hosts a population of native Rio Grande cutthroat trout.
-The area is home to elk, deer, bear, mountain lion, grouse, and northern goshawk; not to mention that the area is critical habitat for the Mexican Spotted Owl.
+The area is home to elk, deer, bear, mountain lion, grouse, and northern goshawk.
+The are is also critical habitat for the Mexican Spotted Owl.

 IMG_6139